SoarinSkySagar/The-Velvet-Ace/poker-texas-hold-em/GameREADME.md

                 // is true, if not, add only the kicker hand to the Array.
 For more than two
                 // kickers, arrange the array accordingly. might be implemented by someone else.
                 // here, hands have been changed, right?

+// for a two pair, or a rank that doesn't meet all five card requirements,
+// the remaining cards in the hand must be of the highest values.